 Our gift shop has a whole range of items ideal as souvenirs or for presents with lots of pocket money priced gifts for children to browse.
+We also carry a limited range of coal related gifts and books in our Online Shop.

 A wide range of books, including those which have been published by the Museum, are also available: